Highlights Of The Program

 HFW

-• Unpacking scope and vessel challenges that drive unique risk in floating offshore wind contracts
+• Unpacking the scope and vessel challenges that drive unique risk in floating offshore wind contracts

 • Diagnosing WTG supplier liability gaps, dynamic cable warranties, and bankability risks in floaters